haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 Several methods were developed in the past decades to deal with this issue, but a general and successful approach is still missing [[6](#ref06),[8](#ref08)].
 Among the existing approaches, the ensemble-docking method was developed with the aim to account for the plasticity of the receptor by performing docking calculations on multiple conformations (of the receptor) obtained by experimental or computational means.
 The advantage of using multiple conformations is the increased probability to have in the pool of structures at least one featuring a bound-like conformation of the binding site, suitable to optimally dock the correct ligand(s).
 This approach was shown to improve the outcome of docking and VS calculations [[2](#ref02),[3](#ref03),[5](#ref05)].

 In this tutorial we will show you how to run a metadynamics simulation with the aim of enhancing the sampling of different conformations of a protein.
 Those conformations can then be used to further improve the predictive power of molecular docking in cases where even a long unbiased MD simulation is unable to generate bound-like conformations of the target under study.
 This is usually the case of proteins undergoing large-scale conformational changes, often involving transitions between states separed by high free energy barriers (compared to thermal energy).
-The target protein we will focus on during the tutorial, the [T4 phage beta-glucosyltransferase](https://www.sciencedirect.com/science/article/abs/pii/S0022283601949058?via%3Dihub), belongs to this category, as shown by the large distortion at the binding site (BS) upon binding of its substrate uridine diposphate (RMSD<sub>BS</sub>  = 2.8 A between unbound and bound structures).
-In
+The target protein we will focus on during the tutorial, the [T4 phage beta-glucosyltransferase](https://www.sciencedirect.com/science/article/abs/pii/S0022283601949058?via%3Dihub), belongs to this category, as shown by the large distortion at the binding site (BS) upon binding of its substrate uridine diposphate (RMSD<sub>BS</sub>  = 2.8 &Aring; between unbound and bound structures).

 The content of this tutorial follows the workflow presented [in our recently published work](https://pubs.acs.org/doi/10.1021/acs.jcim.8b00730):